-No prerequisites.
-If you have any background in Japanese, you must register and take the placement exam (the registration form is available at https://languages.ufl.edu/academics/llc-languages/japanese-studies/), you must register for this exam with Prof. Wada (rwada@ufl.edu).
+If you are a new student in the Japanese language program at the University of Florida, you must take and pass the placement exam in order to be allowed to enroll by your instructor, space permitting.
+The registration form is available at https://languages.ufl.edu/academics/llc-languages/japanese-studies/), you must register for this exam with Prof. Sano (rsano@ufl.edu).